parvpatodia/smartspace_memory_agent/README.md

 AI Foundation: Memories.ai Large Visual Memory Model

 The system connects seamlessly with Memories.ai’s API, streaming video uploads straight to the LVMM engine.
 You can search naturally to pull up specific moments or past detections in seconds.
-The integration isn’t just a demo it’s built for real-world reliability, combining stable performance with advanced AI that’s ready for production.
+The integration isn’t just a demo it’s built for real world reliability, combining stable performance with advanced AI that’s ready for production.

 How We Use Memories.ai
 1)You upload your video footage.